Fernhill, Bowenfels: Description

 Fernhill is a single storey dressed stone building with ten rooms on the ground floor, four attic rooms and a cellar under the store room.
 The double pitched and hipped roof has a longitudinal valley and covered stepped verandah roof to three sides.
 The entrance door is six panelled with diagonally glazed sidelights and fanlight.
 Internal doors are four panel doors.
 Windows are six paned sash type.
 French doors lead off to the verandah.
 All joinery throughout is cedar.
 There are four fine stone fireplaces, one plain and three with well carved leaf, flower and acorn motifs.
 The timber shingled roof remains under the corrugated iron sheeting.
 The former bar has built-in cupboards with small paned glass doors while other door fanlights are rectangular small panes.
 The kitchen wing forms a separate brick wing and comprises a large centre kitchen with ovens, fireplace, dining room and laundry, linked to the main house by a single verandah.
 The stables are in the form of a large rectangular building constructed of rubble sandstone and dressed quoins and lintels.
 The doorways are spanned by well-designed three-centred arches, the centre one leading to the coach space and the others to stable and feed and harness room with hayloft over.
 In the grounds there is a stone privy.
 The rubble front fence is built from stones of John Blackman's house in the Hartley Valley.
 The land comprises 37 acre of predominantly cleared grazing land with a gently undulating fall from the road commencing from behind the barn.
 There are many fine mature trees in the grounds.

 Condition

 Physical condition is fair.
 Archaeological potential is medium.

 Modifications and dates

-Between 1856-1858 the inn complex was constructed.
+Between 1856 and 1858 the inn complex was constructed.
 The initial complex included and inn, stables, privy and kitchen block.
-Between 1910-1930s additional timber outbuildings and services for the separate portions of the property were constructed.
+Between 1910 and the 1930s additional timber outbuildings and services for the separate portions of the property were constructed.
 An iron garage was constructed c.
 1930s.
 A new stone fence was built on the front boundary c.
 1934.
 In 1940 a spring fed dam was constructed and the garden was enlarged. c.
 1950.
 Construction of a new bathroom between the kitchen wing and the main building took place c.
 1950 and the kitchen was moved to the main building.